-The competition management space is where sport operations offices and work areas are located.
-The space should be located on the FOP level, or with direct access to the FOP level and athlete areas, with an area of approximately 300m2.
+The competition management space is where the sport operations offices and work areas are located.
+The space should be located on the FOP level, with access to the FOP and the timing and scoring/judges platform, with an area of approximately 200m.